Experiences of the Soul: On William Somerset Maugham’s Far Eastern Writings

 He stayed in no one place very long, but he usually managed to absorb something of the atmosphere of each town, village or rubber estate he visited, and he always made quick contact with the local residents.
 These residents were invariably Europeans—planters, colonial officials, businessmen, or just men living in exile to escape from trouble or sadness at home—and there is little evidence that Maugham gained, or wished to gain, any direct knowledge of the lives and customs of the native peoples of the East.
 This must be disappointing to present-day Malay and Indian and Chinese and Eurasian readers of his stories, but we have to remember that (apart from the fact that Maugham had no time to learn Malay or Chinese or Tamil) the Western attitude to the Far East was very different in Maugham’s time from what it is today.
 (1969, xv)

 Burgess’s animosity towards Maugham fully emerged one decade later, when he published Earthly Powers (1980), a novel in which the main character—81-year-old writer Kenneth Toomey looking back at his life—is nothing but a barely hidden parody of the deceased writer.
 In fact, it has recently come to light that in earlier drafts of the book the main character was named Kenneth Markham Toomey, a name much closer to Maugham’s, and that the author changed it at a very late stage of writing, probably not to offend the nephew of the deceased writer, whom Burgess had recently met and befriended (Biswell 2012).
-While undoubtedly a minor masterpiece, Earthly Powers was a castigation of Maugham for both his bubbling private life—the memorable opening line read: ‘It was the afternoon of my eighty-first birthday, and I was in bed with my catamite when Ali announced that the archbishop had come to see me’—and inability to overcome his reputation as a second-rate, commercial writer.
+While undoubtedly a minor masterpiece, Earthly Powers was a castigation of Maugham for both his bubbling private life—the memorable opening line read: ‘It was the afternoon of my eighty-first birthday, and I was in bed with my catamite when Ali announced that the archbishop had come to see me’—and his inability to overcome his reputation as a second-rate, commercial writer.
 The novel even includes a few chapters set in the East.
 It is here that Burgess brings to light what he really thinks about Maugham’s fame as a cantor of colonial Malaya and, more broadly, the East.
 A dialogue between Toomey and his agent sets the general tone:

 [Agent:] ‘Now the next thing is a travel book.
 Becoming very popular with the world opening up again.
 Scribner’s man Jeffrey’s was here, we had lunch, he paid of course, he was keen on that.
 That would be jest fahn ah gayess.
 He insisted on taking me to the Lucullus, Wembley.
 The British Empire, he was very struck with the British Empire.
 India, Ceylon, the Federated Malay States.
 Now then, here’s my idea.
 You do that, and you also do some so to speak travel stories.
 Memsahibs committing adultery, planters’ wives murdering their Chinese lovers, district officers going down with DTs.’